Lugano Ticino, Switzerland Travel Guide

 Ticinese cuisine reflects Lombardy's influence, yet maintains a distinct Swiss character.
 It features rustic, hearty dishes from the region's agricultural traditions and fresh local ingredients.

-This culinary heritage comes from a history of self-sufficiency and simple, quality ingredients.
+This culinary heritage comes from a past of self-sufficiency and straightforward, high-high-quality ingredients.

 Polenta, rice (for risotto), chestnuts, mushrooms.
 Various meats (pork, beef, rabbit) and lake fish.

-Local cheeses, herbs like sage and rosemary, and olive oil form the backbone.
+Local cheeses, herbs such as sage and rosemary, and olive oil form the backbone.
 Flavors tend to be rich and comforting.

 While Italian influence persists throughout Ticino, specific preparations or local products vary between valleys and lakeside areas.
 Lugano has diverse dining, from grottoes to fine dining.